Customer Spotlight: Paracore

 So there’s only like six very explicit tags I believe.
 And tagging all the calls and then being able to run reports on those tags.
 So that makes our reporting a lot easier when we have all the tags set up.
 One area that we’re experimenting with is your auto-tagging feature, which as the call is being transcribed, and then you listen for certain words.
 So in our case, it’s like “card,” “credit card,” things like that.
 And then it auto tags it.

 And we just label the tag as “Auto tag” so that we know that it’s been automatically done, but that, we’re hoping, is going to really reduce the amount of effort it takes to tag calls or give us insights before we even start listening to them.
 So for us, tagging is very important.
 And then, the AdWords integrations are just critically important.
 So for a while, we were using single phone numbers that did not have a keyword pool.

 And logically, the single phone numbers made a lot of sense.
 They were kind of easy to understand as we’re creating landing pages and putting them in different areas.
-But then when it came to how much data can we get and pushing that back into AdWords, we need to start using keyword pools, and then integrating with the AdWords standard integration and then the call integration.
-So I think, for us actually, one of the biggest revelations or benefits was using the keyword pool and how much data is pulled over on both sides from using the keyword pool along with the AdWords integration has been very powerful and makes life really easy.
+But then when it came to how much data can we get and pushing that back into Google Ads, we need to start using website pools, and then integrating with the Google Ads standard integration and then the call integration.
+So I think, for us actually, one of the biggest revelations or benefits was using the website pool and how much data is pulled over on both sides from using the website pool along with the Google Ads integration has been very powerful and makes life really easy.

 – So for these integrations, have you just used the native out-of-the-box ones, or have you all cooked up any special stuff using the CallRail API?